-A Brief Overview of Marmite, “The Dark Elixir”
+What Is Marmite?
+A History and Review of “The Dark Elixir”

 A company in Burton-on-Trent, Staffordshire, England got to hear of von Liebig’s culinary breakthrough.
 In 1902, the Marmite Food Extract Company in that noble town set out to make, bottle, and sell a yeast extract spread.

-By happy coincidence, Burton was a beer brewing centre, with more than 30 such establishments in action in 1881.
+By happy coincidence, Burton was a beer-brewing centre, with more than 30 such establishments in action in 1881.
 So, the Marmite people had a plentiful supply of raw material for their concoction.
+According to the BBC:

 The manufacturers keep the production method secret but some pointy-headed folk have figured out the general principles.
 Words such as hypertonic and autolysis are bandied about, so it’s not for mere mortals to understand.